Code-Institute-Submissions/jensalindgren-pro1/README.md

 ## Credits

-All the content are written by me.
+All the HTML and CSS content are written by me.

 Feel free to use the content for your own projects.